 General Rules

-The Adaptive Advisory Committee will confirm the categorisation of the judoka prior to a sanctioned event.
+The Adaptive Judo Committee will confirm the categorisation of the judoka prior to a sanctioned event.

 These rules are applicable to judo contests for participants with an intellectual or

 physical disability, and/or visual impairment.
 The division creating criteria is based on functional classification (See page 12).